afni/afni/README.rst

-AFNI (Analysis of Functional NeuroImages) is a suite of programs for looking at and analyzing MRI brain images at all stages of analysis.
+AFNI (Analysis of Functional NeuroImages) is a suite of programs for looking at and analyzing MRI brain images at all stages of analysis (planning, setting up acquisiton, preprocessing, analysis, quality control and statistical analysis).
 It contains C, Python and R programs, as well as shell scripts, primarily developed for the analysis and display of multiple MRI modalities:

 * functional MRI (FMRI)